General Equipment at Asbestos Exposure at Lake Cumberland Regional Hospital — Somerset, Kentucky: What Workers and Tradesmen Need to Know

 Boilermakers — including members of Boilermakers Local 40 — are alleged to have worked inside and immediately around boiler fireboxes and performed:

-• Tube replacements and annual inspections inside boiler shells from Combustion Engineering or Babcock & Wilcox
+• Tube replacements and annual inspections inside boiler shells from or

 • Repairs to boiler exteriors where asbestos-containing insulation and cement allegedly covered every accessible surface